 Are you a parent, grandparent or carer of a young athlete suffering from heel pain due to Sever’s disease?
 If so, it may be time to consider treatment options at Posture Podiatry.
 Our Adelaide Podiatrists have developed an effective treatment program based on over 35 years of experience in the treatment of kids’ heel pain.

-What is Sever’s disease?
+What is Sever’s Disease?

-Sever’s disease is the most common cause of heel pain in children that our podiatrists encounter.
-It’s a type of foot pain commonly seen in very active children and frequently causes limping after sport and sometimes during sporting activities.
-It’s frustrating for parents and players because the heel pain often prevents children enjoying their sport and performing at their true potential.
+Sever’s Disease, clinically known as calcaneal apophysitis, is the most common cause of heel pain in children that our podiatrists encounter.
+It’s a type of foot pain that affects the heels of growing children and adolescents, particularly those engaged in sports.
+It’s commonly seen in very active children and frequently causes limping after sport and sometimes during sporting activities.

 It’s best described as painful inflammation of the heel bone at the area of the growth plate.
 This part of the heel bone growth plate is known medically as the calcaneal apophysis.
 This is why you may hear the term “calcaneal apophysitis” used instead of Sever’s disease.
 Calcaneal apophysitis simply means inflammation of the growth plate of the heel bone.

 The term Sever’s Disease was originally first described by Dr J.W.
 Sever, MD, in the New York Medical Journal in 1912, hence, the name.
+While the term “disease” may evoke concern, it is essential to remember that Sever’s Disease is a manageable condition.
+Most children will outgrow it as their bodies mature, but proper understanding and intervention is crucial in reducing the child’s disability, dicomfort and pain.

 Find an Adelaide Podiatrist Near Me for Sever’s Disease Heel Pain Treatment

-BOOK ONLINE or Call 8362 5900 for an Initial Low or No Gap* Assessment to see how we can help.
+BOOK ONLINE or Call 8362 5900 to see how we can help.

 What causes Sever’s disease?